convto/bit/README.md

 This can be a problem in log output when, for example, parsing a binary message fails.

 Bit output with padding like `fmt.Sprintf("%08b", buf)` is close,
-but I created this package for more flexible handling (e.g. io.Reader and io.Writer support).
+but I created this package for more flexible handling (e.g. io.Reader and io.Writer support, Or dump output support like `xxd -b` ).

 ## Usage

 Only basic Encode/Decode is queried here.
 Please refer to the example for details.

 ### Encode

+Encode the given byte sequence.

 ```go
 src := []byte("Hello Gopher!")